amybalmforth/postcodes/README.md

 ### How it works

-I built the program with four objects/classes:
+I built the program with three classes:

 * Postcode class - Stores the input postcode, makes the API call with it, stores the HTTP response body